Running API Firewall on Docker for REST API¶

 Step 3.
 Configure the application to be protected with API Firewall¶

 Change the configuration of the containerized application to be protected with API Firewall.
-This configuration is defined in docker-compose.yml → services.backend
+This configuration is defined in docker-compose.yml → services.backend.

-The provided docker-compose.yml instructs Docker to start the kennethreitz/httpbin Docker container connected to the api-firewall-network
+The provided docker-compose.yml instructs Docker to start the kennethreitz/httpbin Docker container connected to the api-firewall-network and assigned with the backend network alias.
+The container port is 80.

 If configuring your own application, define only settings required for the correct application container start.
 No specific configuration for API Firewall is required.